 Appu’s Turmeric Cafe Launches Exclusive Discount for Long Beach Students – A Healthy Twist to Campus Dining

-Long Beach, CA – Appu’s Turmeric Cafe, a trailblazer in the culinary landscape of Long Beach, proudly announces its unique brand statement: “Seriously Healthy Indian Food”.
+Long Beach, CA, Jan.
+25, 2024 (GLOBE NEWSWIRE) -- Appu’s Turmeric Cafe, a trailblazer in the culinary landscape of Long Beach, proudly announces its unique brand statement: “Seriously Healthy Indian Food”.
 Focused on offering heart-healthy, low-calorie Indian cuisine, every dish at Appu’s Turmeric Cafe is infused with the superfood – turmeric, catering to health enthusiasts, vegans, vegetarians, and avant-garde food lovers.

 At Appu’s Turmeric Cafe, we believe in the power of blending traditional Indian flavors with the health benefits of turmeric.
 Known for its anti-inflammatory and antioxidant properties, turmeric not only gives these dishes the soul of Indian food but also boosts the nutritional value of each meal with warm and earthy undertones.
 Not to mention its cheerful bright yellow color!
 Our menu is thoughtfully designed for those who are mindful eaters, delivering nourishment in each bite of our low-calorie dishes and proving healthy doesn’t mean boring or bland.